j0lms/twemo/README.md

 <img src="./plot.svg">

 # twemo
 Twitter emotion detection using PyTorch.
 Built with Python 3.9.5 and Torch 1.11.0 and Tweepy 4.9.0.
+Archived in light of free API shutdown.
 # Install (only linux)
 1. Download the requirements:
 	`pip install -r requirements.txt`